moshen/dotnet-grpc-poc/DEVLOG.md

 One thing I didn't bother figuring out was getting the traces sent from the `dotnet-grpc-poc` container to the `jaeger` container.

+---

+Fixed `Dockerfile` to use the package lock file I mention earlier in this DEVLOG.
+Whoops...